-Researching online, I knew the driving distance from Phoenix to San Diego is approximately 570km/ 350miles, and it was going to take about six hours to drive from Phoenix to San Diego, cactus to coast.
+Researching online, I knew the driving distance from Phoenix to San Diego is approximately 570km/ 350miles, and Phoenix to San Diego driving hours were going to be about six, cactus to coast.
 We’d done enough flying recently and I though that, if we drove, we probably wouldn’t be far off the time it took to mess around returning rental cars at both ends and the airport waiting times catching flights.
 Decision made – we would be driving down the I-8 between Phoenix, through Yuma, and on to San Diego with little man.

 We weren’t sure how little man would take being cooped up in the car for so long, but we needn’t have worried.
 He was happy with his Kindle tablet (see review here) and he especially loved our stop at the garage near Gila Bend.

 Not quite Gila Bend itself, but what’s not to love at this stop for little kids?
-Giant dinosaur sculptures at the Shell garage at Butterfield Trail make it a perfect place to stop and stretch your legs and refresh.
-I think the metal statues change sometimes, so you’ll never quite know what you’ll find!
+Giant metal dinosaur sculptures at the Shell garage at Butterfield Trail make it a perfect place to stop and stretch your legs and refresh.
+I think the metal statues at Gila Bend change sometimes, so you’ll never quite know what you’ll find!